Ant0wan/Minitalk/README.md

 ### Protocol for message content "talk_protocol"

-- Shannon communication theorie has been implemented in this project.
+The Shannon communication theorie has been implemented in this project.
+Inference of 7 bits without acknoledgment of receipt.

 ```shell=